Adolfo Ruiz Cortines: Early life and education

-Adolfo Ruiz Cortines was born on 30 December 1889, in the state of Veracruz.
-Posthumous son of Adolfo Ruiz Tejada (1859–1890), regidor of Veracruz during the Porfirio Díaz regime, and María Cortines de la Cotera (1859–1932).
+Adolfo Tomás Ruiz Cortines was born on 30 December 1889 at 3:00 pm, in the state of Veracruz, into a family of Andalusian descent.
+His father, Adolfo Ruiz Tejada (1851–1889), regidor of Veracruz during the Porfiriato, died two and a half months prior to his birth.
+His mother was María Cortines de la Cotera (1859–1932).

 Ruiz's grandfather was José Ruiz y Gómez de la Parra, better known as José Ruiz Parra, a member of the State of Veracruz's first Congress in 1824, who co-wrote the state's constitution.
 José Ruiz Parra was president of the junta that ruled over the Port of Alvarado during the American Invasion of Veracruz, having to personally sign the surrender of the port in 1847.
 He was also reputed for organizing fundraisers in favor of the Mexican Army during the Second French Invasion of Mexico, as well as for his deep involvement in the education of the local children.
-José Ruiz Parra was the maternal grandson of Isidro Gómez de la Parra, subdelegado of the Spanish Crown to the province of Tuxtlas (appointed by Bernaldo de Gálvez, viceroy of the New Spain), and of his wife Dominga Casado de Toro y Tamariz, herself a descendant of the Luna y Arellano family, holders of the hereditary title of Mariscal de Castilla.
+José Ruiz Parra was the maternal grandson of Isidro Gómez de la Parra, subdelegado of the Spanish Crown to the province of Tuxtlas (appointed by Bernardo de Gálvez, viceroy of the New Spain), and of his wife Dominga Casado de Toro y Tamariz, herself a descendant of the Luna y Arellano family, holders of the hereditary title of Mariscal de Castilla.

-Because of President Ruiz's father, Regidor Adolfo Ruiz Tejada's, premature death, Adolfo was raised and educated by his mother.
+Because of his father's premature death, Ruiz Cortines was raised and educated by his mother.
 María Cortines de la Cotera was the daughter of Diego Francisco Cortines y Gutiérrez de Celis (1829, Bielva, Cantabria, Spain), and María Dolores de la Cotera y Calzada (1824, Veracruz, Mexico), whose father was from Peñarrubia, also in Cantabria.
 His mother taught him to read and write at the age of 3.
 Later, he entered a school directed by Joaquín Jerónimo Díaz and Florencio Veyro, called Escuela Amiga, but did his secondary educational studies at the Colegio de los Jesuitas, and at the age twelve, he attended the reputed Instituto Veracruzano, famously directed by the poet Salvador Díaz Mirón.
 Adolfo learned from his mentors about liberalism, a political principle he would apply during his entire political career.
 In addition, it was at school where he acquired his fanatical interest in baseball.
 He always wanted to attend a university, but the American Invasion of 1914 forced him to abandon his studies.
 His first job was as an accounting assistant at a commercial textile company.